-- 15. The following recreational sites may open for limited uses, subject to the restrictions herein: - a.
-Public park and beach parking lots, beach bike and pedestrian paths that traverse the sanded portion of the beach, public trails, trailheads, dog parks, dog beaches, and skate parks. - b.
+- Public park and beach parking lots, beach bike and pedestrian paths that traverse the sanded portion of the beach, public trails, trailheads, dog parks, dog beaches, and skate parks. - b.
 Public beaches.
-Individuals and members of the same household may engage in stationary activities (e.g. sunbathing, sitting, picnics), active outdoor recreation, and physical exercise at public beaches provided that a physical distance of 6 feet or greater is maintained between other households and individuals.
-Except as otherwise authorized by this Order, gatherings of members from different households are prohibited, including, but not limited to, events, picnics with members of different households, sunbathing, group sports, athletic competitions, and other similar activities. - c.
+Individuals and members of the same household may engage in stationary activities (e.g. sunbathing, sitting, picnics), active outdoor recreation, and physical exercise at public beaches.
+Except as otherwise authorized by this Order, gatherings of members from different households are prohibited, including, but not limited to, events, picnics with members of different households, sunbathing, group sports, athletic competitions, and other similar activities.
+Outdoor playgrounds and fitness equipment may open in accordance with State guidance found here.
+No more than two households may utilize playground equipment at one time and people must maintain a physical distance of 6 feet or more from members of other households at all times. - c.
 Public parks.
-Individuals and members of the same household may engage in stationary activities (e.g. sitting and picnics), active outdoor recreation, and physical exercise at public parks provided that a physical distance of 6 feet or greater is maintained between other households and individuals.
-Family entertainment centers within public parks may operate outdoors only pursuant to Section 11(q) of this Order.
+Individuals and members of the same household may engage in stationary activities (e.g. sitting and picnics), active outdoor recreation, and physical exercise at public parks.
+Family entertainment centers within public parks may operate outdoors only pursuant to Section 11(g) of this Order.
 Except as otherwise authorized by this Order, gatherings of members from different households are prohibited, including, but not limited to, any activity that requires a City facility rental or athletic field permit, events, athletic competitions, group sports, and picnics with members of different households.
+Outdoor playgrounds and fitness equipment may open in accordance with State guidance found here.
+No more than two households may utilize playground equipment at one time and people must maintain a physical distance of 6 feet or more from members of other households at all times.
 Restaurants and food concessions shall operate for outdoor dining only and in accordance with the Restaurant Protocols, as amended from time to time, attached as Appendix H. Indoor dining is prohibited.
-Mobile food vendors, such as food trucks and food carts, shall operate in accordance with the Long Beach Municipal Code and the Mobile Food Vendor Protocols, as amended from time to time, attached as Appendix J. Visitors centers at public parks may operate via telework and for Minimum Basic Operations only.
+Mobile food vendors, such as food trucks and food carts, shall operate in accordance with the Long Beach Municipal Code and the Mobile Food Vendor Protocols, as amended from time to time, attached as Appendix J. Visitors centers at public parks may operate via telework and for Minimum Basic Operations only. - d.

-- d.
 Except as otherwise authorized by this Order, all basketball courts, volleyball courts, pickleball courts, and picnic areas, provided that use of such facilities is limited to one household at a time.
 Gatherings of members from different households are prohibited.
 High contact sports, such as, basketball, baseball, soccer, football, volleyball, are permitted provided that activities are limited to members of the same household only. - e.
 Public piers, including restaurants and retail.
 Restaurants located on public piers must operate in accordance with the Restaurant Protocols, as amended from time to time, attached as Appendix H. Retail operations on public must adhere to the Retail In-Person Shopping Protocols attached as Appendix B, as amended from time to time.